AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-04.md

 This approach is particularly useful when data arrives in large quantities but doesn’t need to be acted on immediately.
 For example, processing daily transactions from a point-of-sale system or generating overnight reports for executive dashboards.

-Batch jobs are often triggered at set times—say, every night at 2 a.m.—and are designed to run until completion, often without user interaction.
+Batch jobs are often triggered at set times: say, every night at 2 a.m., and are designed to run until completion, often without user interaction.
 They can run for seconds, minutes, or even hours depending on the volume of data and complexity of the transformations.

 ## Under the Hood: How Batch Jobs Work